The 2 Best Exercises to Strengthen Your Back

 The lumbar spine (lower back) works isometrically to keep an athlete in a stable position during movement.
 If you have an extra mobile/weak lower back, meaning it goes into flexion and extension every repetition, you probably have lower back pain and need to work to stabilize the pelvis and use the glutes and hamstrings to lift and stabilize the loads instead of your spinal erectors (lumbar).

+Depending on your issue, here are a couple of my favorite back exercises to help strengthen the lumbar spine aka the lower back.
 The game changer for me in correcting this has been the sandbag carry and the reverse hyper.
 I use those – no matter what – at least 2-3 times per week (don’t be dumb about it).
 So that’s what I will always tell people to start with when they want to get their back stronger.

 Performing carries with “awkward objects” such as the sandbag, you will be prompted into more natural movement patterns that minimize risk of injury or even learning time.
 Barbells do not always mimic the most functional patterns due to the weight being on the outside of the body.
 In comparison, most of our day to day “lifting” has been done between our hands for our entire human existence.
 For that reason, using objects that will more naturally follow basic patterns of movement that will prove incredible benefits to athletes and those looking to reduce pain for a better quality of life.